Copyright 2017 Share Productions. All rights reserved.

 After the Ride, I continued working in the labor movement with hotel workers and truck drivers.
 Most of them are immigrants.
 I have seen first-hand the racism they experience and how their rights as workers are abused when they are forced to work in dangerous conditions, denied benefits like workers comp, and their wages are stolen by unscrupulous employers.

 In 2013, the Senate passed Comprehensive Immigration Reform.
 I thought the dream of the Immigrant Workers Freedom Ride would soon be fulfilled.
 I set out to make an historical film about social movement building and how to achieve social justice goals.
 But Tea Party Republicans in the House of Representatives convinced the Republican leaders to prevent the bill from coming up for a vote.
 Then Donald Trump ran and won the presidency on a platform of hatred, bigotry, misogyny and xenophobia.
 Although the journey just got longer, the work of the Immigrant Workers Freedom Ride continues.
-Instead of being an historical document, The Long Ride now serves as a blueprint for the work yet to be done.
+Instead of being an historical documentary, The Long Ride now serves as a blueprint for the work yet to be done.
 As original Freedom Rider John Lewis told us:

 “Hang in there.
 Keep the faith.
 Walk with the spirit of the Freedom Riders and ride with the spirit of the Freedom Riders of 1961.
 And generations from now another group will say the Freedom Riders of 2003 left a page.
 They left a map.
 They left a road.
 Because our struggle is not a struggle that lasts for one day or one week or one year, our struggle is the struggle of a lifetime.”